shuyuanyyy/shuyuanyyy/README.md

 # Hi, I'm Shuyuan Yang! 👋

-I'm a senior at New York University (NYU) majoring in Mathematics and Computer Science.
+I'm a senior at New York University majoring in Mathematics and Computer Science.
 I'm passionate about software development and enjoy hobbies like Sudoku, hiking, and swimming.

 - 📫 How to reach me: **shuyuanyang04@gmail.com**
 - 😄 Pronouns: **She/Her/Hers**